tillitis/dev-tillitis/hugo/content/unlocked/_index.md

 means that you can provision the TKey yourself and then either: 1) use it as your everyday security key or 2) use it for hardware or firmware development and re-provision as you go.
-These pages aims to provide the tools and instructions needed to provision a TKey.
+These pages aims to provide the tools and instructions needed to provision the latest release of a TKey.

 <img src="../images/tp1-tkey-min.png" alt="TKey Unlocked in tp1" title="TKey Unlocked in tp1" width="85%">